-MATHEMATICS - I

-(Common to All Branches)
+MATHEMATICS-I (Common to ALL branches of First Year B.Tech.)

 Course Objectives:

 - 1. The course is designed to equip the students with the necessary mathematical skills and techniques that are essential for an engineering course. - 2.
 The skills derived from the course will help the student from a necessary base to develop analytic and design concepts.